AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

    ![Reset banner notification](/help/implementing/cloud-manager/assets/rde-reset-banner.png)

 Once the RDE reset process is started, it usually takes about five minutes to complete and and return the environment to its default state.
-The status of the reset process can be viewed at any time in the **Status** column of the **Environments** card or in the **Environments** winow.
+The status of the reset process can be viewed at any time in the **Status** column of the **Environments** card or in the **Environments** window.

 ![RDE reset status](/help/implementing/cloud-manager/assets/rde-reset-status-environments-card.png)